 Making raw sauerkraut yourself is your most money-saving option.
-If you don't want to make it, or want to try some new varieties, here are some reputable sources for raw, organic, gluten-free kraut and other cultured vegetables: Cultures for Health and Immunitrition.
+If you don't want to make it, or want to try some new varieties, here is a reputable source for raw, organic, gluten-free kraut and other cultured vegetables: Immunitrition.

 This company doesn't offer plain kraut, but Immunitrition, Inc. has 3 varieties of organic cultured vegetables: Garden Blend, Sea Blend and Sunshine Blend.
 Details of each are below.

 Each blend comes in quart jars and is made with cabbage as the base, with added ingredients to make a unique flavor.
 All have celery juice, instead of saltwater, as their source of sodium to discourage pathogenic microbes.
 All have a starter probiotic culture added prior to fermentation.

 Immunitrition’s website states that each 6 ounce serving of cultured vegetables of any blend contains 10 trillion organisms, making each jar equal to 5 full bottles of a high potency probiotic supplement.
 For those of you who prefer to get your nutrients from food, these cultured vegetables may be just what you are looking for!